 The Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART) was authorized by the Adam Walsh Child Protection and Safety Act of 2006.
 The SMART Office assists with implementation of the Sex Offender Registration and Notification Act and provides assistance to criminal justice professionals across the entire spectrum of sex offender management activities needed to ensure public safety.

 Visit the SMART website to learn more about SMART.

-As Director, Ms. Ehrlich oversees the grant making and policy work of the SMART Office, which oversees the administration of $15 million in grants annually and works with federal partners to administer the standards for the Sex Offender Registration and Notification Act (SORNA) for the 50 states, five principal U.S. territories, the District of Columbia and approximately 155 tribes.
+In January 2023, President Biden appointed the Hon.
+Helena Heath to serve as Director of the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART Office).
+Ms. Heath directs the grant making and policy work of the SMART Office, which administers $20 million in grants annually and works with federal partners to implement the standards for the Sex Offender Registration and Notification Act (SORNA) for the 50 states, five principal U.S. territories, the District of Columbia and approximately 160 tribes.

 SMART Main Line: 202-514-4689